Activist hedge fund critical of Walt Disney's move on Disneyland Paris

-LONDON/PARIS (Reuters) - An activist hedge fund has criticised plans by Walt Disney to take full control of debt-laden Paris theme park operator Euro Disney, according to a letter seen by Reuters.
+LONDON/PARIS (Reuters) - An activist hedge fund has criticized plans by Walt Disney (DIS.N) to take full control of debt-laden Paris theme park operator Euro Disney EDLP.PA, according to a letter seen by Reuters.

 Paris-based CIAM, which owns 1.4 percent of Euro Disney shares, has written to the board of the French company to object to what it believes are plans by Walt Disney to force out minority shareholders.
 It said it has the support of more than 5 percent of Euro Disney shareholders, including its holding.